rossetti/KSLBook/docs/02-Chapter2.md

 same streams, you can force one provider to be different from another provider by manipulating the seeds.
 In addition, the provider can control all streams that it produces.
-So, unless you are trying to do some advanced work that involves coordinating multiple streams, you should not need to create multiple instances of `RNStreamProvider`.
+So, unless you are trying to do some advanced work that involves coordinating multiple streams, you should not need to create multiple instances of `RNStreamProvider.`

-Because the most common use case is to just have a single provider of streams, the KSL facilitates this through the `KSLRandom` class.
-The `KSLRandom` class has a wide range of static methods to facilitate random variate generation.
-The most important methods include:
+Because the most common use case is to just have a single provider of streams, the KSL facilitates this through the `KSLRandom` *object* The `KSLRandom` object has a wide range of methods to facilitate random variate generation.The most important methods include:

 * `nextRNStream()` - calls the underlying default `RNStreamProvider` to create a new random number stream
 * `rnStream(int k)` - returns the $k^{th}$ stream from the default `RNStreamProvider`